RangerMauve/multi-hyperdrive/README.md

 Add a hyperdrive to this multi-hyperdrive.
 Each drive will be added to the resolution mechanism.

-### multi.runAll (method, args, cb)

-Run a method on all drives at once and collect results.
-`method` should be the string method to invoke on the drives.
-`args` should be an array of arguments to pass to the method.
-`cb` will get invoked with either an error or `null` and an array of results that look like `{drive, err, value}`.

 ### multi.compareStats (stat1, stat2)

 This is the function used to resolve which drive has the latest version of a path.